leenathomas01/Research-index/README.md

 ### Purpose

-This work approaches AI safety through system stability, memory behavior, and governance under power asymmetry, rather than model capability alone.
+This work approaches the repos on AI safety through system stability, memory behavior, and governance under power asymmetry, rather than model capability alone.

 > **Scope Note:** Some entries are public; others are private or ongoing.
 Inclusion does not imply deployment readiness.

----

-### How to Read This Index

-These repositories are primarily conceptual and architectural references rather than deployable software projects.
-They are intended to be read, examined, and used as mental models for reasoning about AI systems, memory behavior, governance, and failure modes.

-Many entries document architectural patterns, system behaviors, and design principles that emerged through exploratory multi-model research rather than traditional implementation pipelines.

 ---

 ### Status Legend
 🟢 Public | 🔴 Private | 🟡 Ongoing | ⚪ Planned | ⚫ Experimental